HL7/phd/input/intro-notes/StructureDefinition-PhdDevice-notes.md

 The interface codes are mapped to a list of properties where the `property.valueCode` element carries a single PHD interface code.
 The `property.type` element, which identifies the property, is given by the MDC code `532353`.
 Its reference id is `MDC_REG_CERT_DATA_CONTINUA_CERT_DEV_LIST`.

 #### Reg-Cert-Data-List Regulation Status
-The regulation status element has MDC code `532354` and carries a 16-bit ASN1 BITs 'state' value (see [ASN1 To HL7 CodeSystem](CodeSystem-ASN1ToHL7.html)).
+The regulation status attribute has MDC code `532354` and carries a 16-bit ASN1 BITs 'state' value (see [ASN1 To HL7 CodeSystem](CodeSystem-ASN1ToHL7.html)).
 Only bit 0 is defined.
 Being a state value, both set and cleared states are reported.
 In fact, it is the cleared state which represents that the device is regulated.
 The regulation status is mapped to an additional `Device.property.valueCode` element.

 A fragment:
 {% fragment Device/phd-74E8FFFEFF051C00.001C05FFE874 JSON BASE:property.where(type.coding.code='532354') %}